itsmarcotime/Forex_trading_system_in_Python/README.md

 This application has been build heavily on Python3 as well as many other packages that are included in the python library such as Pandas, Plotly, and Datetime.
 Another important tool used to build the application was Jupyter Notebook.

 ## Contribution
+I intend for the code to this application to be completey open sourced here on GitHub.
+If you discover a bug or have an enhancement in mind, please don't hesitate to open an issue.
+Once approved, fork the application over onto your local machine and create a pull request when finished.
+Your input and insight is greatly appreciated.

 ## Questions
 Questions? <br />